jenkinsci/platformlabeler-plugin/README.md

 Feature update labels use a two digit year and a two digit month representation.
 Common values for Windows feature update are `1809`, `1903`, `2009`, and `2109`.

-On Linux computers, the plugin uses the output of the [`lsb_release`](https://linux.die.net/man/1/lsb_release) command.
+On Linux computers, the plugin uses the output of the [`lsb_release`](https://linux.die.net/man/1/lsb_release) command if the command is available.

 If `lsb_release` is not installed, labels on Linux agents will be guessed based on values in `/etc/os-release`.
 Red Hat Linux 9 and its derivatives intentionally do not delivery `lsb_release`.

-Red Hat Linux and Scientific Linux agents have another fallback based on `/etc/redhat-release`.
+Red Hat Linux agents have another fallback based on `/etc/redhat-release`.

 Agents with an older version of SuSE Linux will fallback to `/etc/SuSE-release`.
 Older versions of this plugin might return "sles" or "SUSE LINUX" as OS name.
 This has been unified to "SUSE" as this is the lsb_release ID since 'SLES 12 SP2'.